Change Settings and Preferences in the Access Console

 Set the default quality and size for a screen sharing session.
 When screen sharing starts, you can automatically enter full screen mode, which in turn can automatically collapse the chat bar.

-Also when screen sharing starts, the remote system can automatically have its display, mouse, and keyboard input restricted, providing a privacy screen.
+Additionally, when screen sharing starts, the remote system can automatically have its display, mouse, and keyboard input restricted, providing a privacy screen.

 Select the default RDP display size for all RDP sessions.

 An option allows you to open a PRA connection expanded across all the monitors on the client computer regardless of the client monitor configuration.
 With this feature, you can fully utilize all the monitors connected to the client computer, therefore being able to adjust screen sizing and scaling during an RDP session across multiple monitors.